 Michele Garnett McKenzie serves on the senior leadership team at The Advocates for Human Rights and is responsible for research, education and advocacy on the organization’s domestic priority issues, including migration and human trafficking.
-She joined the staff of The Advocates in 1999 as an attorney representing asylum seekers and detained immigrants.
-She later managed the organization’s immigration legal services program.
+She joined the staff of The Advocates in 1999 as an attorney representing asylum seekers and detained immigrants and later managed the organization’s immigration legal services program.
 Today McKenzie works to document and report on human rights issues and is the author of publications on human trafficking and immigrant rights.
 McKenzie also leads the organization’s domestic policy advocacy, successfully working to create transformative policy change in the areas of trafficking and immigration.
 In addition, McKenzie heads The Advocates' universal representation team to ensure access to justice for detained immigrants.

-Michele serves on the national leadership team of the Immigration Advocates Network and on the Minnesota Coalition Against Sexual Assault public policy committee.
+McKenzie serves on the national leadership team of the Immigration Advocates Network and on the Minnesota Coalition Against Sexual Assault public policy committee.
 A member of the American Immigration Lawyers Association, she is admitted to practice in the State of Minnesota.
 She has served as an adjunct clinical faculty member of William Mitchell College of Law and the University of Minnesota Law School.
-She teaches the Immigration Education and Outreach Externship for the U of M Law School’s Center for New Americans.

-Prior to joining The Advocates, Michele was in private immigration practice, and served as a judicial law clerk for the Executive Office for Immigration Review in Arizona and Nevada.
-She received her J.D. from the University of Minnesota Law School and her B.A. from Macalester College.
+Prior to joining The Advocates, McKenzie was in private immigration practice, and served as a judicial law clerk for the Executive Office for Immigration Review in Arizona and Nevada.
+She received her J.D. cum laude from the University of Minnesota Law School and her B.A. cum laude from Macalester College.

 Moving from Exclusion to Belonging: Immigrant Rights in Minnesota Today.
 Minneapolis, MN: The Advocates for Human Rights, 2014.